RedStoneMango/MangoPlayer/README.md

 MangoPlayer is a lightweight, feature-rich music playlist manager that enables you to **import, edit, organize, and play music playlists** with ease.
 With powerful integration features, flexible song/playlist management, and a clean UI, MangoPlayer is built for users who want both simplicity and control.

+### Want to stay up-to-date?

+I document my future ideas for this project in [this document](./IDEAS.md).
+Have a look at it if you are interested in possible future features.

 ---

 ## ✨ Features